 Centuries ago, using wild civet cats to process coffee may have resulted in better coffee.
 But these days, coffee picking and processing have improved so much that you can probably get better results from more modern methods.

 However, if you do want to try civet coffee, some companies offer more ethical Kopi Luwak coffee.
 We recommend that you take a close look at the company’s ethical processes and look for certificates of authenticity.
 You don’t want to spend a king’s ransom on a run-of-the-mill bag of beans.

 Our recommendation?
-Volcanica Coffee’s Kopi Luwak, which is 100% wild-gathered and comes with a certificate of authenticity.
+Volcanica Coffee’s Kopi Luwak is 100% wild-gathered and comes with a certificate of authenticity.